LucasPereiraMiranda/secure-key-api/README.md

 ## Getting Started

-To begin using SecureKey in your projects, follow the instructions in the documentation provided in this repository.
+To begin using SecureKey in our projects, follow the instructions in the documentation provided in this repository.
 You can also explore code examples to understand how to integrate and utilize the API effectively.

 ## :boom: Installation